sahearn/Nextcloud-Bookmarks-Display/README.md

   - as far as I can tell, beyond an HTML export there isn't a good way to simply pull down "everything" - folders and bookmarks together, in some parseable structure.
 Hence the need to query folders and bookmarks separately
   - each folder in the folders file has an id, and each bookmark in the bookmarks file has an id - but those ids are **not** unique when combined.
 This caused problems when trying to generate the parent/child hierarchy, so there's logic to accommodate that
   - hierarchy generation is typical recursive stuff, but with some subtleties to account for generating valid UL/LI markup

-The tree structure and searching are done via [hakoiko's](https://github.com/hakoiko) [jQuery Tree Filter](https://github.com/hakoiko/jquery-tree-filter).
+- the tree structure and searching are done via [hakoiko's](https://github.com/hakoiko) [jQuery Tree Filter](https://github.com/hakoiko/jquery-tree-filter).

-The PHP script will generate a finished HTML file which can then be used as an include (for me, into a page in my wiki).
+- the PHP script will generate a finished HTML file which can then be used as an include (for me, into a page in my wiki).
 References/includes to CSS and JS files are self-contained, but verify paths as necessary.

 ## Usage
-Run the cron:
+Create a shell script to run via cron:
 ```
 #!/bin/sh
 cd /path/to/working/dir